Hendrix-CS/csci151/labs/javafx.md

 1. Add a GREAT category to `Service`, tipped at 18%.
 2. Add a way for the user to enter the number of people dining.
 Then, add a field to display the amount of money each individual separately owes.
-3. Read about [spacing and padding](https://www.vojtechruzicka.com/javafx-layouts-basic/) and use them to improve the appearance of your GUI.
+3. Read about [spacing and padding](https://www.vojtechruzicka.com/javafx-layouts-basic/) and use them in SceneBuilder to improve the appearance of your GUI.

 ## Step 2 - Button Pressing